Astros vs. Phillies Player Props Betting Odds

-Bookmakers have set player props for Kyle Tucker and others when the Philadelphia Phillies visit the Houston Astros at Minute Maid Park on Friday at 8:10 PM ET.
+Player prop bet options for Kyle Tucker and others are available when the Houston Astros host the Philadelphia Phillies at Minute Maid Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!